George Bell (British Army officer): Works

 Bell's work, in two volumes, entitled Rough Notes by an Old Soldier: During Fifty Years' Service, From Ensign G. B. To Major-General C. B., a gossiping and amusing account of his life and services, was published early in 1867.

 Family

-Bell had been twice married, the first time to Alicia, daughter and heiress of James Scott, of Ecclesjohn and Commiston, N.B., and secondly, in 1820, to Margaret Addison, a daughter of Thomas Dougal, of Scotland, banker.
+Bell had been twice married, the first time to Alicia, daughter and heiress of James Scott, of Ecclesjohn and Commiston, N.B., and secondly, in 1820, to Margaret Addison Dougal (1800-1888), a daughter of Thomas Dougal, of Scotland, banker.
 His brother was Henry Nugent Bell.